amissine/ali/README.md

  ## Setup

- The following setup has been tested on Ubuntu 16.04 LTS and MacOS 12.3 operating systems.
+ The following steps have been tested on Ubuntu 16.04 LTS and MacOS 12.3 operating systems.

  1. Allow _sudoers_ to `sudo` without having to type the password.
 On MacOS, we assume that you are a member of the _admin_ group and, therefore, a _sudoer_.
 If this is the case, then, using `sudo visudo`, add/update the following lines:
  ```